 June 21, 2019 by Alexz Miller

 Instagram Live was released in 2016 shortly after the stories feature, it’s much more widely used counterpart.
-Despite being around for almost two years now, brands and influencers are still a little confused on how exactly to use it.
+Despite being around for almost four years now, brands and influencers are still a little confused on how exactly to use it.

 A New York Magazine study found that 81% of consumers watched more live video in 2016 than they did in 2015, and 80% of consumers would rather watch live video from a brand than read a blog.
 They also found that 82% prefer live video from a brand over a static social media post.
 That means anyone who isn’t taking advantage of Instagram Live is leaving a valuable (free!) resource untouched.